Tikilluarit – welcome in Greenlandic

 KANGERLUSSUAQ: The identity of Kangerlussuaq differs from other settlements in Greenland.
 Such a distinction is mainly explained by the modern history of Kangerlussuaq, namely, the presence of the international airport, the American military buildings, the size and names of the roads or the presence of American soldiers.
 In addition to the presence of American military forces, international tourists and researchers are frequently going to Kangerlussuaq; the town offering rich opportunities for research and leisure activities.
 To know more about the history of the town, there is the Kangerlussuaq museum which tells the story of Inuit peoples who used the region as hunting grounds far in the past and the American presence through the US military forces.

-US: Arctic Circle Business is a non-profit, non-political, independent NGO created by the business industry in the region.
-The purpose is to create business development and to be the voice of the business’.
-We have a vast network from people with dreams of starting a company, to major companies, from local politicians to ministers.
+Arctic Circle Business: We are a politically independent organisation, created by the business community in the region, with the aim of creating business development and acting as a mouthpiece for the business community.
+We have a huge network and meet with everything from people with dreams of becoming self-employed, to large corporations, from local politicians to ministers.